 3. Takes Care of Data Extraction, Transformation, and Loading

-DBAs are responsible for Data extraction, transformation, and loading, also known as (ETL), which refers to the efficient import of large amount of data extracted from multiple systems into a data warehouse environment.
+DBAs are responsible for Data extraction, transformation and loading, also known as (ETL), which refers to the efficient import of large amount of data extracted from multiple database management systems (DBMS) into a data warehouse environment.
 The external data is cleaned and transformed to fit the required format before being imported into a central repository.

 Must Read Related Blog: Roles and Responsibilities for UX Designers